signl4/docs/integrations/zigiops/zigiops.md

 ---
 # SIGNL4 Integration with ZigiOps

+[ZigiOps](https://zigiwave.com/zigiops/) by [ZigiWave](https://zigiwave.com/) is the one of the most flexible, no-code integration platforms.
+Connect your systems in minutes with the predefined integration templates.
+Scale and modify your integrations easily, without any code.
+Connect SIGNL4 with your tools to automate the events and data exchange between them to enhance your daily operations with an extension to your team wherever it is.

 SIGNL4 is a mobile alert notification app for powerful alerting, alert management and mobile assignment of work items.
 Get the app at [https://www.signl4.com](https://www.signl4.com).

 In the example below we will be looking at how you can automatically transfer events from Micro Focus OpsBridge to SIGNL4 with ZigiOps.